How to eliminate Flatworms (Red Planaria)

 It is recommended to repeat the procedure one week later, but forgot and never did treat the tank again.

-About a month later I saw a few in my tank, but I've not seen one in a long time now.
-I do have two Mandarins, a Six Line Wrasse, and a Blue Damsel to work on any possible flatworms if they do reappear.
+About a month later I saw a few in my tank, but none thereafter.
+I had two Mandarins, a Six Line Wrasse, and a Blue Damsel to work on any possible flatworms if they were to reappear.

-Some people take precautions when adding new livestock to their tank, always doing a Flatworm eXit dip for 15 minutes prior to adding the coral to their display to prevent spreading these creatures.
+Some people take precautions when adding new livestock to their tank, performing a Flatworm eXit dip for 15 minutes prior to adding the coral to their display to prevent spreading these creatures.
+This is an excellent preventative act that we should all emulate, to prevent the spreading of this pest to others.